Growing Venus flytraps from seed is a must for any Venus flytrap enthusiast!

 Germination of Venus Flytrap Seeds

 Step-by-Step Instructions for growing Venus flytraps from seeds:

 - Next, prepare a growing container.
 This container keeps the seeds moist and warm but should allow for air circulation.
 A good easy choice is a Tupperware-type container.
 Poke holes in the top cover for airflow, and also the bottom portion for drainage.
 The holes in the lid provide ventilation for air circulation.
 They also allow for excess heat to escape from inside the container (see above photo).
 Another option is to use any regular pot or planting container and cover the top with a clear plastic bag.

 - Moisten the growing medium with Distilled Water and place the growing medium into the container.
 Now you are ready to plant the seeds!

 - Do NOT bury the seeds.
 Do not plant seeds underground.
 Instead, scatter the seeds on top of the moist growing medium.
 Then sift a very fine dust of sphagnum peat moss over the seeds.
 The very light dusting helps to retain moisture near the seed.
 It also helps keep the emerging root from drying out and becoming calloused and stunted.
 It further gives the seed something to push against as the root emerges and seeks to dig itself into the soil.
 However, the seeds should only be very lightly covered.
 Only cover the seeds the point where you can still see them through the dusting.
 Cover them too much and they may not germinate.
 If you can no longer see the seed after dusting them with the sphagnum peat moss, that’s too much of a dusting!

 - Spray Distilled water on the dusting of peat moss to moisten it and the seeds.
 Then cover the container with the vented lid.
+Germination can take between 10 days and 30 days, depending on conditions.
+If kept fairly warm, the seeds should begin to germinate in 13-15 days with most of the germination finishing in 20 days, but some stranglers take over a month.
 Once most of the seeds have germinated, within 4-6 weeks, the covering can be permanently removed.